Research in public health science

 Interview-based studies are done with the objective of increasing knowledge about how parents with children with special needs organise their everyday lives as regards the professional support offered children and parents.
 In-depth interviews have been conducted with parents and focus group interviews with professionals.

 A healthier future

-A healthier future (FRISKARE FRAMTID) is a relatively new research project.
-Launched in 2015, its main aim is to investigate methods of preventing chronic lifestyle-related disease and stimulating health-promoting lifestyles.
+A healthier future (FRISKARE FRAMTID) was launched in 2015.
+The main aim is to investigate methods of preventing chronic lifestyle-related disease and stimulating health-promoting lifestyles.

 Nationally and international there is much demand for innovative solutions and organisation models that can facilitate health-promoting lifestyles for target groups at risk of developing chronic disease.
 This project is based on a partnership model involving The Health promotion in Värmland (Friskvården i Värmland), the Värmland county council and municipalities in Värmland.
 Through participatory action research, partners and participants are involved as co-developers of organisational solutions.
 The project has three phases:

 Phase 1 aims to examine and develop a national partnership model for health-promoting lifestyles on equal terms.
 Experts, decision-makers, partners, participants and employees have been involved and they contribute to developing the social value of the partnership model through focus groups and a forum for value creation.

 Phase 2 aims to study experiences of the A healthier future (FRISKARE FRAMTID) partnership model for health-promoting lifestyles on equal terms through in-depth interviews with participants.
 The focus falls particularly on physical activity on prescription (FaR) and on health coaching based on motivational interviews.

 Phase 3 aims to study effects on individual as well as systemic levels.
 (Data collection for phases one and two has been completed and results are to be presented in 2016.)

 Contact: Dr Helene V. Hjalmarson, public health science, firstname.lastname@example.org